 See here the rest of Latin America.

-Here also falls Spain that is in 6 intermediaries and it can be clearly seen that beyond decreasing procedures also influences the cost, time and quality aspect of cadastral information, such as the cases of Canada with a ranking below 40, and Peru and Costa Rica with ranking below 50.
-Haiti is also extreme, although it only has 5 intermediaries it has a ranking of 181.
+Here is also Spain, which is in 6 intermediaries and it can be clearly seen that beyond reducing procedures, the cost, time and quality of cadastral information also influences, as are the cases of Canada with a ranking below 40, and Peru and Costa Rica with a ranking below 50.
+Haiti is also extreme, although it only has 5 intermediaries, it has a ranking of 181.

-Undoubtedly the development indexes are somewhat relative, especially because of the human factor because they are impacted by political clientelism, lack of public service careers and little emphasis on improving efficiency indicators.
-Let's not say because of the gap in the little registry culture.
+Undoubtedly the development indices are somewhat relative, especially due to the human factor since they are impacted by political patronage, lack of public service careers and little emphasis on improving efficiency indicators.
+Let's not say because of the gap in the lack of registration culture.

 Countries with optimal intermediaries in the registry chain.

 This is the other extreme.
-See, as the countries with fewer intermediaries have below 40 in the ranking of competitiveness in registry efficiency.
-At least 4 include the possibility of doing all the steps before a single registration authority; It is practically a self-service before a reliable registry.
+See, as the countries with the fewest intermediaries are below 40 in the ranking of competitiveness in registry efficiency.
+At least 4 include the possibility of doing all the steps before a single registry authority; it is practically a self-service before a reliable registry.

 Denmark and Finland have 3 intermediaries, with rankings of 11 and 28 respectively.

 Russia, Switzerland, Italy and the United States have 4 intermediaries.
-By the way, the United States is the only American country in this group.
+By the way, the United States is the only country in America within this group.

 I close the article with this, to remember that my opinions do not necessarily bring them from birth, as sometimes my daughter makes me feel.

-A half day at the 11: 30 in the afternoon, in the foothills of the Cordillera de Montecillos, hungry and with that gps backpack splintering the jets of sweat from my back, I tried to explain to an owner the value of the new measurement that We were doing.
+One noon at 11:30 in the afternoon, on the slopes of the Cordillera de Montecillos, hungry and with that GPS backpack chipping the jets of sweat from my back, I was trying to explain to an owner the value of the new measurement that we were doing.
 After giving up using UTM words, differential correction, satellite constellation, WGS84, digital format and other words that I thought would convince the owner of the farm, I said: